How To Care for Pheidole Pallidula

 Naturalistic Setup

-If you like the idea of making a naturalistic setup for your ant colonies, you will definitely like this tutorial!
-In this guide you will learn everything you need to know to create an amazing jar terrarium, just like the one in the picture above!
+If you like the idea of making a naturalistic setup for your ant colonies, you will definitely enjoy this tutorial!
+In this guide, you will learn everything you need to know to create an amazing jar terrarium, just like the one in the picture above!

 I hope you have found this guide helpful!